Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-development-overview.md

 # Excel Development

-Both Microsoft Graph and the Office Add-ins platform facilitate integration with Excel.
-Which form of integration you choose will depend upon your specific objectives.
+Both Microsoft Graph and the Office Add-ins platform enable you to integrate with Excel.
+Which form of integration you choose will depend upon your specific use case and the objectives of your application.

 ## Access Excel data with Microsoft Graph